thanksmister/androidthings-mqtt-alarm-panel/README.md

 ## Capture Images (Telegram/Mailgun)

-If you would like to capture and email images when the alarm is deactivated then you need to setup a [Mailgun](https://www.mailgun.com/) account.
-You will need to enter the domain address and API key from your Mailgun accoint into the application setting screen along with other information.
+If you would like to capture and email images when the alarm is deactivated then you will need a camera that works with Raspberry Pi 3 (I am using the Raspberry Pi Camera Module v2).

+To receive an email with the captured image, you also need to setup a [Mailgun](https://www.mailgun.com/) account.
+You will need to enter the domain address and API key from your Mailgun account into the application setting screen along with other information.

 You may also use Telegram to recieve a notification with the image when the alarm is deactivated.
 To use Telegram you need a chat Id and a Telegram Bot API token.
 Follow the [Telegram guide on Home Assistant](https://home-assistant.io/components/notify.telegram/) to setup Telegram.
 Enter the chat Id and token into the application settings screen.